durrantlab/pyrite/README.md

 regions (e.g., active sites):

-1. Add a sphere to Blender's viewport by positioning the 3D cursor and clicking the “Create Region” button in the “High-Detail Regions” subpanel.
+1. Add a sphere to Blender's viewport by positioning the 3D cursor and clicking the "Create Region" button in the "High-Detail Regions" subpanel.
 2. Adjust the position and scaling until the sphere encompasses the region of interest.
 3. Use the Pyrite panel to specify how often to keep atoms within the sphere.
    By selecting a lower skip/stride value, fewer atoms within the sphere-defined region are discarded.
 The captured MD motions within this region will have higher spatial resolution.
-4. After positioning and scaling the sphere, press the “Back to Protein Mesh” button to save.
-Alternatively, the “Delete Region” button will remove the current sphere.
+4. After positioning and scaling the sphere, press the "Back to Mesh" button to save.
+Alternatively, the "Delete Region" button will remove the current sphere.

 You can add several spheres to the scene if multiple distinct regions require